Educator

 • Dr. Brooks has had the privilege of teaching a diverse range of students, that go on to be established professionals working within their chosen industry.

 Students regularly place within the NATS Auditions for Classical, Musical Theatre, and the new Commercial Music Categories.
+They also been Marquee Finalists (within the Jimmy Award), and attend prestigious young artist programs such as The Song Book Academy, Interlochen, etc.

 With her guidance and mentoring, students affiliated with the studio have gone on to be accepted into some of the top Music and Theatre programs in the country for their bachelor, masters or doctorates.
-Some of these programs include New York University, University of California Los Angles, Carnegie Mellon, University of Southern California, Vanderbilt University, Miami Frost School of Music, The Ohio State University, Villanova University, Ball State University, and The University of Illinois Urbana-Champaign.
+Some of these programs include Indiana University, New York University, University of California Los Angles, Carnegie Mellon, University of Southern California, Vanderbilt University, Miami Frost School of Music, The Ohio State University, Villanova University, Ball State University, and The University of Illinois Urbana-Champaign.

 Driven by a profound passion for functional voice and pedagogy, Dr. Brooks actively fosters an environment where vocalists are encouraged to explore the full spectrum of musical genres, empowering them to emerge as vocal athletes.
 Her research pursuits revolve around the continual enhancement of school of music curricula, aiming to align educational programs with the dynamic industry demands faced by vocalists and the ever-evolving landscape of music.